The Rt Hon Karen Bradley MP, Secretary of State for Culture, Media & Sport

 It is also of particular concern to the FT that Section 40(1), when read with sections 41 and 42 (which have been commenced), applies to all non-broadcast (per Schedule 15) news media who are not ‘micropublishers’.
 It contains no limitation as to domicile or centre of operations – which means it likely encompasses international newspapers like the FT, New York Times, and Wall St Journal, however ethically responsible their journalism.
 Therefore, even if a claim was brought in the English courts which failed as a matter of jurisdiction (whether under CPR Part 11, or under – for example – section 9 of the Defamation Act 2013), the defendant newspaper (even if domiciled abroad, and who was not properly sued in England & Wales) would still have to pay the costs of the claimant who had negligently or maliciously brought proceedings in this jurisdiction.

 With the greatest of respect to the draftsman, assuming it is not entirely pointless, section 40(5) is a somewhat confused subsection.
 The very purpose of Section 40 is to make mandatory rules as to costs.
 It is inconceivable that the CPR Committee could rely on it to make rules that conflicted with the terms of section 40 itself, and there is no reason to think that their power is constrained beyond that provided for by section 40 itself.

 In summary, Section 40 is simply not fit to be commenced even if, contrary to the view of the FT, it were a proportionate way of providing an incentive to join an approved regulator.

-[iii] Full details of the Editorial Complaints Commissioner’s role, his Adjudications and summaries of his Quarterly Reports, details of the Appointments & Oversight Committee, and copies of the FT Editorial Code of Practice can be found on FT.com at the following URL:
+Full details of the Editorial Complaints Commissioner’s role, his Adjudications and summaries of his Quarterly Reports, details of the Appointments & Oversight Committee, and copies of the FT Editorial Code of Practice can be found here.